 There’s a lot of debate on whether babies need pacifiers.
 Some babies can do away without it, while others can’t.
 How is this so?

 Well, babies don’t need a pacifier.
-The only reason why using a pacifier is recommended to SATISFY the suckling reflex of a baby.
+The only reason why using a pacifier is recommended is to SATISFY the suckling reflex of a baby.